 Trust Wallet is an all-in-one mobile cryptocurrency wallet that allows users to do more than just store and transfer cryptocurrencies.

-In this review, I will talk about various topics that will help you get started with Trust Wallet such as Trust Wallet fees, supported coins, staking cryptocurrencies and using Trust Wallet DApp Browser.
+In this review, we will talk about various topics that will help you get started with Trust Wallet such as Trust Wallet fees, supported coins, staking and using Trust Wallet DApp Browser.

 Trust Wallet fees

-You may also want to exchange your cryptocurrencies using the built-in exchange or buy cryptocurrencies via third party providers such as MoonPay.
+You may also want to exchange your cryptocurrencies using the built-in exchange or buy cryptocurrencies via third party providers such as MoonPay inside the wallet.

-With third party providers, you usually pay high fees, so instead you can send cryptocurrencies to your wallet from a cryptocurrency exchange you’ve already been using.
+With third party providers, you would usually pay high fees.
+So instead you can send cryptocurrencies to your wallet from a cryptocurrency exchange such as Binance, etc. which you’ve already been using.

 While trading on Trust Wallet’s built-in decentralized exchange, you will be again required to pay network fees.
 If you want to trade on the DEX, you can take a look at this tutorial.

 Trust Wallet supported coins